aoudiamoncef/ReactorAndroid/README.md

 ## Communication

-Since RxAndroid is part of the RxJava family the communication channels are similar:
+Since ReactorAndroid is part of the RxJava family the communication channels are similar:

 - Google Group: [RxJava][list]
 - Twitter: [@RxJava][twitter]